 Unfortunately, there are many circumstances beyond our control that can interrupt your power supply without warning, such as storms, lightning strikes, wildlife coming into contact with powerlines, build up of pollution, and damage to our equipment caused by trees, vandalism or vehicle accidents.
 You can report electricity supply problems or life-threatening emergencies, such as wires down, by calling us on 13 13 51 (24 hours a day).

-We will restore your power following an unplanned interruption as quickly as possible and will keep our Customer Service Centre staff and recorded voice announcements updated with the latest information.
+We will restore your power following an unplanned outage as quickly as possible and will keep our Customer Service Centre staff and recorded voice announcements updated with the latest information.

 Sometimes it may be necessary for us to interrupt your power supply so we can safely carry out maintenance work or improve the network.